hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/firefox/extentions/try_path_1.3.5/popup/popup.md

 3. Fill in the necessary mock functions for browser interactions.
 4. Run `pytest` from your terminal to execute the tests.

 Remember to adapt the tests and mock functions based on the specific functions you need to test within the JavaScript code.
-This improved example provides a more robust and maintainable testing strategy.
+This improved example provides a more robust and maintainable testing Startegy.
 Remember to fill in all of the necessary mocking functions.